 The Colorado Public Deposit Protection Act (PDPA) requires that all local government entities deposit cash in eligible public depositories.
 Eligibility is determined by State regulations.
 Amounts on deposit in excess of Federal Deposit Insurance Corporation (FDIC) levels must be collateralized by eligible collateral as determined by the PDPA.
 The FDIC insures depositors up to \$250,000 for interest bearing accounts and provides unlimited coverage for non-interest bearing accounts.
 PDPA allows the financial institution to create a single collateral pool for all public funds held.
 The pool is to be maintained by another institution, or held in trust for all uninsured public deposits as a group.
 The market value of the collateral must be at least equal to 102% of the uninsured deposits.
-At June 30, 2013, the Academy had bank deposits of \$754,712, which \$463,840 was insured by the Federal Deposit Insurance Corporation (FDIC) and \$290,872 was collateralized with securities held by the financial institutions' agents but not in the Academy's name.
+At June 30, 2014, the Academy had cash balances with a carrying amount of \$900,512.
+The bank balances with financial institutions were \$1,094,325 of which \$250,000 was insured by the Federal Deposit Insurance Corporation (FDIC) and \$844,325 was collateralized with securities held by the financial institutions' agents but not in the Academy's name.